-If the current crop of Soviet leaders seeks another path, if they reject the closed, isolated, and belligerent policies they inherited, if they wish their country to be a part of the economic institutions of the West, we welcome the change.
-Let there be no mistake, however, the Soviet government is subject to the same rules as any other.
+If the current crop of Soviet leaders seeks another path, if they reject the closed, isolated, and belligerent policies they inherited, if they wish their country to be a part of the community economic institutions of the West, we welcome the change.
+Let there be no mistake, however, the Soviet government is subject to His means World BANK: IMF - dait think that is our policy.

+the same rules as any other.
 Every government which is part of or deals with the West's major economic institutions does so with open books and in good faith; economic transactions are not maneuvers for political gain or international leverage; such destructive tactics are not tolerated.
 Countries which are part of the system are expected to do their best to strengthen the process and institutions, or be condemned to economic isolation.